usnistgov/fipy/README.txt

 significant advantage to Python_ is the existing suite of tools for array calculations, sparse matrices and data rendering.

-The |FiPy| framework includes terms for transient diffusion, convection and standard sources, enabling the solution of arbitrary combinations of coupled elliptic, hyperbolic and parabolic PDEs.
+The :term:`FiPy` framework includes terms for transient diffusion, convection and standard sources, enabling the solution of arbitrary combinations of coupled elliptic, hyperbolic and parabolic PDEs.
 Currently implemented models include phase field |citePhaseField| treatments of polycrystalline,